ShyykoSerhiy/vscode-spotify/README.md

 For more info on hotkeys please look at https://code.visualstudio.com/docs/customization/keybindings

 ## Buttons
-This extension provides variety of buttons to controll spotify from status bar.
+This extension provides a variety of buttons to control Spotify from status bar.
 By default 4 buttons are enabled:
 1. Previous track
-2. Play|pause
+2. Play / Pause
 3. Next track
-4. Mute|unmute
+4. Mute / Unmute

-You can change what buttons to show by changing parameters([go here to find out how](https://code.visualstudio.com/docs/customization/userandworkspace)):
+You can modify the shown buttons by changing your parameters ([go here to find out how](https://code.visualstudio.com/docs/customization/userandworkspace)):
 ```json
 "spotify.showNextButton": {
 	"type": "boolean",